Ice Ice Baby

-"Ice Ice Baby" is the debut single by American rapper Vanilla Ice, K. Kennedy and DJ Earthquake.
-It was based on the bassline of the song "Under Pressure" by British rock band Queen and British singer David Bowie, who did not receive songwriting credit or royalties until after it had become a hit.
-Released on Vanilla Ice’s debut album, To the Extreme (1990), it is his best-known song.
+"Ice Ice Baby" is the debut single by American rapper Vanilla Ice.
+Released on Vanilla Ice's debut album, To the Extreme (1990), it is his best-known song.
 It has appeared in remixed form on Platinum Underground and Vanilla Ice Is Back!
 A live version appears on the album Extremely Live, while a nu metal version appears on the album Hard to Swallow, under the title "Too Cold".
+"Ice Ice Baby" samples the bassline of the song "Under Pressure" by British rock band Queen and British singer David Bowie, who did not receive songwriting credit or royalties until after it had become a hit.

 "Ice Ice Baby" was first released as the B-side to Vanilla Ice's cover of "Play That Funky Music", but the single was not initially successful.
 When disc jockey David Morales played "Ice Ice Baby" instead, it began to gain success.
-"Ice Ice Baby" was the first hip-hop single to top the Billboard Hot 100.
-Outside of the United States, "Ice Ice Baby" topped the charts in Australia, Belgium, the Netherlands, New Zealand, the Republic of Ireland, and the United Kingdom, thus helping the song diversify hip hop by introducing it to a mainstream audience.
+"Ice Ice Baby" was the first hip-hop single to top the US Billboard Hot 100.
+The song topped the charts in Australia, Belgium, the Netherlands, New Zealand, the Republic of Ireland, the UK and Germany.